ZaymonFC/Notes/Books/Pragmatic-Thinking-And-Learning/02-Dreyfus-Model-Skills.md

 author: Zaymon Foulds-Cook
 description: Pragmatic Thinking and Learning
 ---
+# 02 - Dreyfus Model of Skill Progression

 > Are we going to delve into any theory along this journey of tuning our minds?